-One of the recent improvements made to the Chase Sapphire Preferred Card is that the card now earns 3 points/dollar on dining worldwide and that’s a rate that no other Chase-issued credit card can beat (not even the considerably more expensive Sapphire Reserve Card).
-More importantly, as the Sapphire Reserve card doesn’t charge foreign transactions fees, it is now one of the most economical cards to use when dining at home or overseas.
+One of the more recent improvements made to the Chase Sapphire Preferred Card is that it now earns 3 points/dollar on dining worldwide and that’s a rate that no other Chase-issued credit card can beat (not even the considerably more expensive Chase Sapphire Reserve® credit card).
+More importantly, as the Sapphire Preferred card doesn’t charge foreign transaction fees, it is now one of the most economical cards to use when dining at home or overseas.

-There is no cost to transfer points so when you’re spending on travel or dining with the Chase Sapphire Preferred Card, you are essentially earning 2 points/dollar in any of the loyalty programs that Chase partners with.
+There is no cost to transfer points so when you’re spending on travel or dining with the Chase Sapphire Preferred® Credit Card, you are essentially earning 2 -3 points/dollar in any of the loyalty programs that Chase partners with.
 That’s an incredible amount of flexibility for a credit card to offer.

 There’s no deadline by which you have to transfer over your points, so you can hold all the points you earn as an Ultimate Rewards balance until you know what program you’d like to use them in and then, when the timing is right for you, you simply transfer them across.

-Chase Sapphire Preferred Cardholders can use their points to book travel through the Ultimate Rewards portal with each point worth 1.25 cents towards whatever travel is booked.
+Chase Sapphire Preferred® Credit Card Cardholders can use their points to book travel through the Ultimate Rewards portal with each point worth 1.25 cents towards whatever travel is booked.